Rhythm Culture,has been playing

 Recently signed by Harvest Moon Records, a new local Indie

-a compilation of rhythms and different styles, each song
+the Wild Free," a compilation of rhythms and different

-with its own unique groove.
-"Reggae Karaoke Party," a
+styles, each song with its own unique groove.

-programs to the schools.
-Concerts and workshops are designed
+schools.
+Concerts and workshops are designed to teach young

 people about culture and music.
 "Exploring Rhythms